New Zealand’s Long Trail

 Hi and welcome to my website.
 I’m Sharon Evans and I’ve a passion for travel that provides adventure, challenge, nature and inspiration.

-I’m a professional storyteller here and on YouTube, Instagram, Facebook, Threads and TikTok with thousands of followers across my channels.
+I’m a professional storyteller here and on YouTube, Instagram, Facebook, Threads and TikTok with many thousands of followers across my channels.